 And we wait.

 We wait for the GP appointment for the referral for the scan or whatever they do for her heart.
-Then we wait for the referral for her dental surgery.
+Then we wait for the referral for her dental surgery to be performed by an expert pediatric dentist.
 Then we wait and see what else life throws our way.

 And whatever else Hyperemesis Gravidarum takes.